rune/rune/README.md

 You can use `Rune.deterministicRandom()` instead of `Math.random()` in your map generation code to ensure all players play the same map.
 The `Rune.deterministicRandom()` function returns a value between 0 and 1 similar to `Math.random()`.

 You should only use `Rune.deterministicRandom()` for your map generation and not as a generic replacement for `Math.random()`.
 This is because each call to `Rune.deterministicRandom()` will iterate through the random values.
+Any unintentional calls to `Rune.deterministicRandom()` would therefore break the deterministic randomness.

 </details>